Welcome to today's edition of the Rush 24-7 podcast.

 Oh, I'm being silly.

-And so we would go to gatherings where lots of famous people would be there, and when I would be near my dad, they would fawn over me and tell me how beautiful I was.
+And when I would be near my dad, they would fawn over me and tell me how beautiful I was.

-But when I would separate from them if they hadn't met me yet, you know, I would blend in with the wallpaper.
+But when I would separate from them, if they hadn't met me yet, you know, I would blend in with the wallpaper.

-And um it really helped me in my life pay attention to everyone and not treat anyone with disrespect.
+And it really helped me in my life pay attention to everyone and not treat anyone with disrespect.

-It's a it's a it's a and it's really spot on.
+And it's really spot on.

 You can tell everything you want to know about somebody by watching how they treat people who can't do anything for them.

-Uh but I've I've uh learned a lot of things about life over the course of living it, and I had a great foundation uh in terms of the way the way I was raised.
+But I've learned a lot of things about life over the course of living it, and I had a great foundation in terms of the way I was raised.

 And I know that everybody, this is just human nature.